 I love a good prompt trick as much as the next person.
-The right phrase at the right time feels like magic.
-A clever format that gets an AI to deliver exactly what you hoped for?
-Gold star.
-But clever doesn’t always click.
-Getting the prompt right the first time is rare, and while it feels conversational, the truth is that AI still thinks in binary.
-You are, on some level, coding.
-The more precise your input, the better your output.
+The right phrase at the right time can feel like magic.
+A clever format that gets AI to produce exactly what you need feels like a gold star.
+But clever does not always click.
+Getting the prompt right the first time is rare.
+And even if you got the so-called magic prompt from the internet, you would still have to tailor it to your own needs.
+By the time you do, it has already changed, and the magic is a little more elusive than it first seemed.

-My work rarely fits in neat boxes, and I don’t think I’m unique in that.
-My projects are layered, half-formed, and full of nuance I am still working through.
-The best AI workflows I have built—the ones that actually reflect my intent—aren’t hacks at all.
+My work rarely fits in neat boxes, and I do not think I am unique in that.
+Most tasks are layered, often half-formed, and full of nuance that only becomes clear as I work through it.
+The best AI workflows I have built, the ones that actually reflect my intent, are not hacks at all.
 They are scaffolds.
-They evolve with me, and they involve me.
-This isn’t about chasing secret formulas, and if you found the “magic prompt” online, you are still going to have to tailor it to your needs.
-Reality is, this is about process thinking, not shortcuts.
+They work because they evolve with me, and they involve me.
+This is about process thinking, not shortcuts.

 From Quick Tricks to Repeatable Scaffolds

-My mom was coming to visit for a week.
-She’s in her late seventies, still active, but becomes breathless with too much exertion.
-She’s diabetic, picky, and has a sweet tooth.
-So a basic “healthy grocery list” wasn’t going to cut it.
-I needed something that fit her dietary needs, respected her preferences, and made the week flow smoothly.
+My mom was coming to visit for a week, and I needed to plan meals that fit her dietary needs.
+She has type 2 diabetes and a sweet tooth, and she becomes breathless with too much exertion.
+So a simple “healthy grocery list” was not going to cut it.
+I wanted meals that fit her preferences, respected her limits, and made the week easy for all of us.

-I refined my prompt to reflect that.
-I added context—her age, her preferences, her limits—and structure: easy breakfasts, lunches that felt familiar, desserts that felt indulgent but stayed within diabetic guidelines, and snacks she could grab mid-day or tuck in her purse.
-Simple, yes, but the difference was that the AI followed my thought process instead of guessing it.
+So I refined the prompt.
+I added context: her age, her preferences, her limits.
+Then I added flow: easy breakfasts, lunches that felt familiar, desserts that felt indulgent but stayed within diabetic guidelines, and snacks she could grab mid-day or tuck in her purse to take along.
+Simple, yes, but when I use that same structure now, the AI follows my thought process instead of guessing it.

 The Art and Precision of the Next Literacy

-That’s what fluency looks like.
-It’s not about one perfect prompt that works once.
-It’s about developing the discipline to ask better questions, more often, and in sharper ways.
-The conversation doesn’t end when the model answers; that’s when the real thinking starts.
+He is right.
+He was not being cute or rhetorical; he was naming a shift.
+The new literacy is not syntax.
+It is structured thought.
+That is what I mean by AI prompt fluency.
+It is not about one great question that works once.
+It is about developing the discipline to ask better questions, more often, and in sharper ways.
+The conversation does not end when the model answers; that is when the real thinking starts.

 Building Scaffolds That Last